StackVista/stackstate-docs/use/checks-and-monitors/manage-monitors.md

    * **new `sts` CLI**: `sts monitor apply -f path/to/export.stj`
    * **`stac` CLI**: `stac monitor apply < path/to/export.stj`[](http://not.a.link "StackState Self-Hosted only")

-Once applied, the updated monitor definition will be in effect.
-Changes will be reflected with the next execution cycle.
+Changes will take effect in the next execution cycle.

 ### Set run interval